FailAcademy/learning/adp-london/_lessons/week-01/01-introducing-postgres.md

 ## Exercise 3

-PostgreSQL is a 'Relational Database'.
-So far we have not specified any relationships between our data models.
+Postgres is a 'Relational Database'.
+So far we have not specified any relationships between our tables.
 Let's create relationships between the tables we created in the last lesson.

 The relationships we'll create are defined as follows: